JavlonAbdumannopovv/react-interview-questions/README.md

         }
         ```

-    2. **Class Component:** Komponentni aniqlash uchun ES6 sinfidan ham foydalanishingiz mumkin.
-Yuqoridagi funktsiya komponenti quyidagicha yozilishi mumkin:
+    2. **Class Components:** You can also use ES6 class to define a component.
+The above function component can be written as:

         ```jsx harmony
         class Greeting extends React.Component {